OpenAPI

 Models / Subschemas

-keyword in this case.
+keyword in json schema in this

 const router = createRouter({